Title IX Sexual Misconduct Policy

 Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior is considered not relevant, unless such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.

-If a party or witness does not submit to cross-examination at the Live Hearing, the Decision-Maker must not rely on any statement of that party or witness in reaching a Responsibility Determination.
-Further, the Decision-Maker cannot draw an inference about the Responsibility Determination based solely on a party's or witness's absence from the Live Hearing or refusal to answer cross-examination or other questions.
+The Decision-Makers cannot draw an inference about the Responsibility Determination based solely on a party's or witness's absence from the Live Hearing or refusal to answer cross-examination or other questions.

 RESPONSIBILITY DETERMINATION

 The available remedies include those which are addressed in the Supportive Measures section of this Policy.
-The Title IX Coordinator is responsible for the effective implementation of any remedies deemed necessary by the Decision-Maker.
+The Title IX Coordinator is responsible for the effective implementation of any remedies deemed necessary by the Decision-Makers.

 Below is a list of potential sanctions that may be imposed against employee and student Respondents.